Clym Knowledge Base

 Steps to take to get the embed code for embedded content you have added to your Clym account If you have any third-party content embedded on your website, such as a YouTube or Vimeo video, you will want to add it to your Clym account so that the content can be blocked from loading until a user gives their consent.
 After adding each third-party service to your account, Clym will generate a unique embed code that can be placed on your website to help ensure you are following regulatory requirSome readers

-• How to enable VPPA on a new embedded service
+• How to enable VPPA on a service

 • Embedded content overview